Wildlife ACT wins 2nd place at World Responsible Tourism Awards!

 The World Responsible Tourism Awards 2018 were held in London on 7 November, where Wildlife ACT won 2nd place in the category ‘Best for Wildlife’.
 According to the World Responsible Tourism judges, “this is a significant achievement, it marks you out as a leader in global Responsible Tourism.”

 Wildlife ACT co-founder, Johan Maree, says “We are extremely honoured to be globally recognised for responsible tourism practices, and the contribution we are making in the conservation sector.
 Wildlife ACT’s tourism-supported conservation initiatives have reached across many countries including South Africa, Botswana, Mozambique, Malawi, Ethiopia and the Seychelles, working with a diverse range of endangered and keystone species including African Painted Dogs, Black and White Rhinos, Cheetahs, Leopards, Lions, Elephants, Turtles and Vultures.
-By developing Responsible Tourism models ranging from structured university participation, voluntourism, expeditions and high-end conservation immersions, we have been able to sustainably initiate and support endangered species and protected area conservation for the last ten years”, says Maree.
+By developing Responsible and Regenerative Tourism models ranging from structured university participation, voluntourism, expeditions and high-end conservation immersions, we have been able to sustainably initiate and support endangered species and protected area conservation for the last ten years”, says Maree.

 In evaluating entrants into the World Responsible Tourism Awards, the judges were looking for leadership in Responsible Tourism practice where clear and positive impacts could be shown on the conservation of species or on animal welfare, including demonstrable measures of success and novel ideas that can be adapted and developed by tourism providers around the world.
 The judges were particularly interested in organisations that focus on improving wildlife conservation and animal welfare in wild or natural settings.